WildCup/PokemonGame/README.md

 # PokemonGame

 Turn-based game in the console.
-(Sth similar to Pokemon game) Player chooses his team out of 15 monsters and fight with computer's team.
+(Sth similar to Pokemon game) Player chooses their team out of 15 monsters and fight with computer's team.
 Game has 4-6 round each with 4-6 enemy's monster to defeat.

 Each moster has special ability like shild, poison, revive, summon etc.